DannyBen/minichart/README.md

 ### Leds Options

-Led charts support these options in additon to the basic options (excluding the `color` option):
+Led charts support these options in addition to the basic options (excluding the `color` option):

 - **positive_color**: Color to use when the value is greater than 0.